What Zone is South Carolina? Planting Zones 7b to 9b with Map

 1. Zone 7b

-Zone 7b, the coolest zone in South Carolina, is shown in dark purple color on our map covering small areas in the northwesternmost part of the state, particularly in higher elevation areas.
-This zone has average annual minimum temperatures between 5°F to 10°F (-15°C to -12.2°C).
+Zone 7b, the coolest zone in South Carolina, is shown in dark purple on our map, covering small areas in the northwesternmost part of the state, particularly at higher elevations.
+This zone has average annual minimum temperatures from 5°F to 10°F (-15°C to -12.2°C).

 2. Zone 8a

-The dark teal colored area on our map, Zone 8a covers a large area of northern and northwestern South Carolina.
-This zone experiences average annual minimum temperatures between 10°F to 15°F (-12.2°C to -9.4°C).
+Zone 8a, shown in dark teal on our map, covers a large area of northern and northwestern South Carolina.
+This zone has average annual minimum temperatures from 10°F to 15°F (-12.2°C to -9.4°C).
 It covers most of the Upstate and Piedmont regions.
-Some cities in this zone are Greenville, Spartanburg, Rock Hill, and Anderson.
-The area is characterized by rolling hills and is home to many of the state’s major urban centers.
+Cities in this zone include Greenville, Spartanburg, Rock Hill, and Anderson.

 3. Zone 8b

-Zone 8b, shown in a dak green color on the map, covers the largest area of South Carolina, from the central part of the state to areas of the coast.
-With average annual minimum temperatures ranging from 15°F to 20°F (-9.4°C to -6.7°C), this zone has a diverse range of landscapes.
-Major cities in this zone include Columbia (the state capital), Florence, Sumter, and Myrtle Beach.
-It covers most of the Midlands and extends into parts of the Pee Dee and Lowcountry regions.
+Zone 8b, shown in dark green on the map, covers the largest area of South Carolina, from the central part of the state to areas of the coast.
+With average annual minimum temperatures ranging from 15°F to 20°F (-9.4°C to -6.7°C), this zone covers the Midlands and extends into parts of the Pee Dee and Lowcountry regions.
+Major cities include Columbia (the state capital), Florence, Sumter, and Myrtle Beach.

 4. Zone 9a

-Represented by a light green color on our map above, Zone 9a mostly covers the southern and southeastern coastal areas of South Carolina.
-This warmer zone has average annual minimum temperatures between 20°F to 25°F (-6.7°C to -3.9°C).
-It includes most of the state’s famous coastal areas and islands.
-Some cities and areas in this zone are Charleston, Beaufort, and Hilton Head Island.
-The zone is characterized by its coastal plains, marshes, and barrier islands, offering a subtropical climate ideal for many warm-weather plants.
+Zone 9a, shown in light green on our map, covers the southern and southeastern coastal areas of South Carolina.
+This zone has average annual minimum temperatures from 20°F to 25°F (-6.7°C to -3.9°C).
+It includes most of the state’s coastal areas and islands.
+Cities in this zone include Charleston, Beaufort, and Hilton Head Island.
+The zone’s coastal plains, marshes, and barrier islands create a subtropical climate.

 5. Zone 9b

-The warmest zone in South Carolina, 9b, is shown in yellow color on our map and covers only a small area at the southernmost tip of the state.
-With average annual minimum temperatures ranging from 25°F to 30°F (-3.9°C to -1.1°C), this zone offers the mildest winters in South Carolina.
+Zone 9b, the warmest zone in South Carolina, is shown in yellow on our map and covers a small area at the southernmost tip of the state.
+With average annual minimum temperatures ranging from 25°F to 30°F (-3.9°C to -1.1°C), this zone has the mildest winters in South Carolina.
 It includes parts of Hilton Head Island and Saint Helena Island.
-This zone is perfect for growing many tropical and subtropical plants that can’t survive in cooler parts of the state.
+This zone supports tropical and subtropical plants that require mild winters.

 Planting Zones in South Carolina with Cities

 USDA hardiness zones for South Carolina Cities, Towns and Counties.
-As per USDA (2023) latest release:
+Data sourced from the 2023 USDA Plant Hardiness Zone Map

 Best plants for South Carolina?

 South Carolina’s climate supports a variety of plants across its five USDA growing zones (7b to 9b).
-Based on research and the “Manual of the Vascular Flora of the Carolinas,” which details over 3,200 plant species in the region, here are recommended plants for each zone:
+Based on research and the “Manual of the Vascular Flora of the Carolinas,” which details over 3,200 plant species in the region, recommended plants for each zone include: